frictionlessdata/frictionless-py/README.md

 Some database or spreadsheet software (like MySQL or Excel) could cutoff values on saving.
 There are some well-known heuristics to find this bad values.
 See https://github.com/propublica/guides/blob/master/data-bulletproofing.md for more detailed information.

-Consider csv file like this:
+Consider the following CSV file:

 ```csv
 id,amount,comment